nickmvincent/cmpt419_fall2025/slides/deck3.md

 - https://en.wikipedia.org/wiki/Externality
 - aka external cost
 - "indirect cost or benefit to an uninvolved third party that arises as an effect of another party's (or parties') activity"
-- classic example: air polution
+- classic example: air pollution

 ---